 La Petite Empreinte, which translates as ‘The Small Footprint’ is the very new estate of Romain de Moor and his partner Mélissa Bazin.

-Mélissa has spent time in the Jura at Domaine Labet and, before that, internships in the Ardèche, where she comes from, with several vignerons including Sylvain Bock, Gérald Oustric and Gilles Azzonni.
+Mélissa has spent time in the Jura at Domaine Labet and, before that, internships in the Ardèche, where she comes from, with several vignerons including Sylvain Bock, Gérald Oustric and Gilles Azzoni.
 She also worked with Domaine Bruno Clair.

 Romain has also worked in several estates including Jean-François Ganevat and Domaine Lapierre and, of course, with his parents on the family estate before heading to other parts of France.